Cnly/cnly.github.io/_posts/2017-11-26-Exploring-AWS-Lambda-How-Serverless-Works-and-a-Serverless-Hello-World.md

 For the second method, we need: a domain, an ACM (AWS Certificate Manager) certificate, and some configuration.

 First go to ACM (just search for it in AWS console), and make sure the correct region is selected.
-This is required because we are using Lambda, not Lambda@Edge, so the regions of our Lambda and the certificate need to be the same (this is my theory; I didn't test it, though).
+If you are going to use edge optimized custom domain configuration, select N. Virginia; otherwise make it consistent with your API Gateway page.
 To change region, refer to the region configuration in the upper right corner of the page.

 Then click request a certificate, and go through the process.
 After that, go back to API Gateway > Custom Domain Names.
-Create a custom domain name (select Regional), and add a base path mapping (optional).
+Create a custom domain name, and add a base path mapping (optional).
 For example, we can map https://ip.tld/ directly to the Lambda invoke URL https://some-aws-server.com/prod/SomeLambda.
 Finally, save, and we are all done.

+P.S.
+If the ACM page says

+{% highlight text %}
+The AWS Access Key Id needs a subscription for the service (Service: AmazonRoute53; Status Code: 403; Error Code: OptInRequired; Request ID: <HIDDEN>)
+{% endhighlight %}

+then most of the time just refresh the page for some times and this will be gone.
+Alternatively, opt in through the instructions sent to you via email.

+P.S.2.
+If the pages says 'unknown error' when you create custom domain configuration, try switching to Regional config instead of Edge Optimized.